iTwin/itwinjs-core/docs/learning/ui/abstract/Utilities.md

 # Utilities

-The ui-abstract package contains various utility classes for working with a UI.
+The [Utilities]($ui-abstract:Utilities) category in the `@bentley/ui-abstract` package includes various utility classes for working with a UI.

 ## IconSpecUtilities